Troubleshooting slow page loads

 •largest_resource_size

 Largest resource refers to the resource that had the biggest file size to be fully loaded while loading a web page.
 When a user's browser needs to download and render large resources, it can lead to increased latency and slower page load times.
-Analysing large resources can help identify files that may be optimized or compressed to reduce their size.
+Analyzing large resources can help identify files that may be optimized or compressed to reduce their size.

 Number of domains contacted